 2. Taking A Bad Price

 This is such a simple thing, and it costs real money: punters taking a price when there’s better odds available elsewhere.
 In the glory days of the on-course betting ring it was unthinkable: all the prices were right there in front of you, so of course you’d take the best one.

-Now that most betting is done online, it’s amazing how many punters have their regular account and just take what’s offered.
+Now that most betting is done online, it’s amazing how many punters have their single bookie account and just take what’s offered.
 As far as punting sins go, it’s unforgivable – you’ve done all the hard work and then cost yourself money at the end.